pzemtsov/pzemtsov.github.io/_posts/2014-07-23-gcc-c-standard-and-pointer-aliasing.md

 First of all, what is an optimisation option in GNU C, is a language rule in the Standard.
 And a very strict one, too.
 It contains the word "**shall**", which, earlier in the Standard (3.16), is defined as a requirement whose violation is punishable by an undefined behaviour.
-And of four unusual types of behaviour that **C** defines (undefined behaviour, unspecified behaviour, implementation-defined behaviour, and locale-specific behaviour) the undefined behaviour is the worst:
+And of the four unusual types of behaviour that **C** defines (undefined behaviour, unspecified behaviour, implementation-defined behaviour, and locale-specific behaviour) the undefined behaviour is the worst: